7 Amazing live edtech tools to gamify your classroom

 In this blog post I’ll talk about some amazing live tools that keep your students motivated.
 Live means at that moment.
-Student have to stay focussed on the game, and play like their lives depend on it.
+Students have to stay focussed on the game (or exercise), and play (or think) like their lives depend on it.

 Awesome live edtech games that engage students